jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Income
 (2) The amount calculated under section FE 7B(3) is income of the excess debt entity for the income year.

+### CH 10C Interest apportionment: non-qualifying infrastructure debt
+An amount derived by a person under section FE 7C(4) (Exemption for eligible infrastructure) is income of the person.

 **Expenditure other than for entities’ purposes**

 ### CH 11 Te Awa Tupua and Te Pou Tupua